Dr. Jennifer Salpeter

 Dr. Tecla Myrick

-Dr. Myrick and her family moved to Ocala from Gainesville, FL in 2015, and is delighted to join the BCCH team.
+Dr. Myrick and her family moved to Ocala from Gainesville, FL in 2015, and is delighted to be on the BCCH team.
 She is a 1994 graduate of the UF College of Veterinary Medicine and member of the Alpha Psi Veterinary honor fraternity.
-She currently teaches veterinary students one day a week about shelter medicine and surgical techniques at the UF CVM Veterinary Community Outreach Program.
+She taught veterinary students about shelter medicine and surgical techniques at the UF CVM Veterinary Community Outreach Program.
 Feline medicine and behavior, shelter medicine, and teaching are a few topics she is passionate about.
+She prioritizes veterinary treatment to balance diagnostics with quality of life that includes both feline and human family members.

 She and her husband reside in Ocala and have two daughters, 3 dogs, and 1 guinea pig.
 (Her husband is allergic to cats so she loves coming to BCCH and getting her "feline fix".)
 She enjoys hiking with her dogs and biking on the Santos trail.